model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

 variable) and zero or more projections (dereference `*`, field access `.x`, slice indexing `[1]`[^slice-exprs]).

-[^slice_exprs]: Slice indices can be lvalues and integer arithmetic expressions.
+[^slice-exprs]: Slice indices can be lvalues and integer arithmetic expressions.

 Because lvalues are restricted to using projections only, Kani must break encapsulation here.
 If need be we can reference fields that are usually hidden,